 |Refugees Risk It All In Overloaded Leaky Boats|

 The debate of what people "deserve" and whether those who have it should share is not new.
 Whether a person has landed in a place of plenty by luck or worked their way in by cunning or toil it is something to be valued.
 Borders are a creation of man and men set the rules as to who crosses them and on what terms.
-While it may seem unfair to exclude or deny individuals this right we must remember that life is unfair and this is a reality of life.
-What is mine is mine and it won't be mine for long if I allow others to simply take it for the asking.
-Quality countries and their citizens have something very special and it is understandable that they might want to protect it, That is a lifestyle many people can only hope to obtain.
+While it may seem unfair to exclude or deny individuals the right to enter these borders, we must remember that life is unfair and this is a reality of life.
+A lifestyle many people can only hope to obtain is worth protecting.
 As for those busy promoting the myth that more people equals growth the fact is that not all growth is good and size does not always translate into strength.

 E-mail this blog post to a friend